-Carmen Slijpen, Co-Founder and Owner
+Carmen Slijpen, Co-Founder and Director

-Originally hailing from Holland, Carmen Slijpen is the co-founder and owner of The Depot cinema in Lewes.
+Originally hailing from Holland, Carmen Slijpen is the co-founder and director of Depot cinema in Lewes.
 After moving to the UK twenty years ago and finding Lewes to be a particularly progressive area, she is someone who has truly put in the grunt work when it comes to green research.
 A real sustainability advocate both personally and professionally, she has a huge amount of eco-friendly knowledge built up over the years, specifically pertaining to the many different areas of cinema operation.
 Be it screening films or serving coffee, Slijpen is always asking herself how the business can function in a more eco-friendly way.

-The site The Depot is built on was originally a Royal Mail depot before becoming Harvey’s Brewery.
+The site Depot is built on was originally a Royal Mail depot before becoming Harvey’s Brewery.
 It stood empty for fifteen years before Slijpen and business partner Robert Senior purchased it in 2013 with a view to repurpose the land as a cinema.
 Slijpen brought the green agenda to the design stage of the build, knowing it was something she wanted to prioritise from day one.
-From its opening to the public in May 2017, one of The Depot’s goals was to achieve carbon-neutrality – in itself no mean feat – but something Slijpen and her team achieved in April 2019.
+From its opening to the public in May 2017, one of Depot’s goals was to achieve carbon-neutrality – in itself no mean feat – but something Slijpen and her team achieved in April 2019.

 Arriving at Lewes station, a town just over an hour south of London near the coast, one might wonder if the journey will take long to the cinema.
 However, given that the cinema is less than 100 metres away from the station platform this is an unnecessary concern.
-The Depot’s website publicises this fact, along with every other public transport route on a detailed Google map to help dissuade customers from driving.
+Depot’s website publicises this fact, along with every other public transport route on a detailed Google map to help dissuade customers from driving.

-The impression given when approaching The Depot is that it’s a beautifully designed building.
+The impression given when approaching Depot is that it’s a beautifully designed building.
 It’s comprised of the original depot building and the new extension which encompasses the restaurant and cafe bar.
-It’s striking how particularly complementary the venue is of of its local surroundings, with its flat ‘green roof’ covered in foliage sourced from the local Lewes Downs.
+It’s striking how particularly complementary the venue is of its local surroundings, with its flat ‘green roof’ covered in foliage sourced from the local Lewes Downs.
 In a similar vein, around the front entrance and on parts of the walls, decorative flint is used, a local stone used on many buildings around the Lewes area.
 The front yard is spacious and has plenty of comfortable seating, a spot no doubt popular in summer.
 The building surrounding the yard is impressive with its floor to ceiling windows in both the restaurant and the foyer area, all of which are cloaked in handsome chestnut shutters.

-There are several ways The Depot is tackling its impact on the environment, both in terms of the building itself and how they approach day to day running.
-To begin with, an integral part of the whole eco-friendly process is for The Depot’s staff to also be on board with what they’re doing as an enterprise and, more importantly, why.
+There are several ways Depot is tackling its impact on the environment, both in terms of the building itself and how they approach day to day running.
+To begin with, an integral part of the whole eco-friendly process is for Depot’s staff to also be on board with what they’re doing as an enterprise and, more importantly, why.
 Part of the battle is education and communication which is why every month the staff meeting is held over a staff breakfast and issues raised and discussed.
 Staff are also encouraged to bring their own ideas to the table which, if viable, will be fully implemented.

-There are, of course, no plastic straws to be seen anywhere at The Depot, napkins have been changed to a recycled paper option and Vegware takeaway cups complete with cornstarch lids – fully compostable – have been in situ for a while.
+There are, of course, no plastic straws to be seen anywhere at Depot, napkins have been changed to a recycled paper option and Vegware takeaway cups complete with cornstarch lids – fully compostable – have been in situ for a while.
 Slijpen always, however, has a trial period for any new changes to see if both staff and customers get on with the products.
 And she is finding that she has a new-found power when it comes to local suppliers.
-A butcher working with The Depot was asked to reduce the amount of plastic packaging used, which they successfully did and they’re now enthusiastically spreading the eco-message themselves.
+A butcher working with Depot was asked to reduce the amount of plastic packaging used, which they successfully did and they’re now enthusiastically spreading the eco-message themselves.
 Slijpen is humble about this – and numerous other examples – but wants businesses she works with to be as responsible as she is.

 Two Out of Three Ain’t Bad

-The Depot’s three cinema screens – fundamentally why people visit – are neat, nicely proportioned rooms that have comfortable seating and artwork from the walls of the original depot around the auditoria.
+Depot’s three cinema screens – fundamentally why people visit – are neat, nicely proportioned rooms that have comfortable seating and artwork from the walls of the original depot around the auditoria.
 Two out of the three rooms now have laser projectors, rather than the more power hungry Xenon lamp projectors and Slijpen hopes to be all-laser as soon as possible.
 Known for their longer-lasting lifespan and, in Slijpen’s case, no need for a booth or projectionist situated as it is in a projection box on the ceiling of the room, it seems laser projectors, on the whole, are the future of green screens.

 Powering a Cinema Without Fossil Fuels

-The invisible triumph of The Depot is how its heating system is powered without fossil fuels – a main factor of keeping the venue as carbon-neutral as possible.
+The invisible triumph of Depot is how its heating system is powered without fossil fuels – a main factor of keeping the venue as carbon-neutral as possible.
 After researching options, Slijpen arrived at the conclusion that, although solar and wind power are effective, a ground source heat pump (GSHP) was the most appropriate option.
-Though doable if the site in question doesn’t have copious amounts of land to use – the pump can be placed under the building itself – The Depot’s yard was the perfect solution to accommodate the (invisible) twelve bore holes, drilled down 120 metres (394 feet) towards the earth’s core.
+Though doable if the site in question doesn’t have copious amounts of land to use – the pump can be placed under the building itself – Depot’s yard was the perfect solution to accommodate the (invisible) twelve bore holes, drilled down 120 metres (394 feet) towards the earth’s core.
 The heat pulled up through these pipes is then controlled by the sizeable pump situated in the plant room.
 Because of its size, it was vital that the use of the pump was introduced to proceedings at the very inception of the design of the building.

 Cost being another frequent issue raised when discussing sustainability, it’s important to note that installation of a GSHP isn’t cheap.
 But this does have to be considered in the context of long term savings and the availability of government funding to help with set up costs.
 Slijpen explains that cinema energy bills vary greatly from site to site and it’s especially difficult to compare the independents and multiplexes.
-But as a rough figure, she figures that The Depot’s annual energy bill is around GBP £50,000 (USD $64,000) compared to that of GBP £80,000 (USD $102,400) plus for other sites, thanks in large part, to the pump.
+But as a rough figure, she figures that Depot’s annual energy bill is around GBP £50,000 (USD $64,000) compared to that of GBP £80,000 (USD $102,400) plus for other sites, thanks in large part, to the pump.

 The Green Roof – Communicating the Message

-The roof at The Depot houses solar panelling for additional energy capture but also provides effective insulation.
+The roof at Depot houses solar panelling for additional energy capture but also provides effective insulation.
 But Slijpen’s approach isn’t just about putting in these functions that facilitate sustainability.
-The roof is not only attractive but the greenery and wild flowers that bloom in spring and summer are there to show the neighbouring residents and town what The Depot, as a business, stands for.
+The roof is not only attractive but the greenery and wild flowers that bloom in spring and summer are there to show the neighbouring residents and town what Depot, as a business, stands for.

-Sharing this philosophy is the recycled wooden picnic bench in the yard as well as the skylight panels in the roof which allow the building to cool in the hot summer months in place of an air conditioning unit – a big energy guzzler.
+Sharing this philosophy is the recycled wooden picnic benches in the yard as well as the skylight panels in the roof which allow the building to cool in the hot summer months in place of an air conditioning unit – a big energy guzzler.